 Eggs are high in protein and packed with nutrients and all 9 essential amino acids.

-And there are so many ways you can cook them.
-Boiled, poached, scrambled or made into an omelette.
+Plus there are so many ways you can cook them: boiled, poached, scrambled or made into an omelette.

 Veggies are super-nutritious.
 They're loaded with vitamins, minerals and fibre.

 Even better, they're also low calorie and high in volume.
 That means you can eat sh*t loads of them without using up loads of your daily calories.